 Becoming a Formal Student

-In our lineage, becoming a student is a simple process, but is a deeply meaningful step for both the student and the teacher.
-It doesn’t give you special access to the teachings—the instruction remains the same—but it marks a formal commitment to Buddha, Dharma, and Sangha within this particular tradition.
-Below is an outline of the prerequisites, what the ceremony involves, and what Sensei asks of students afterwards.
+In our Zen lineage, becoming a student is a simple yet deeply meaningful step.
+It signifies a formal commitment to Buddha, Dharma, and Sangha within this tradition, and under the guidance of this teacher.
+Although formalizing a student-teacher relationship isn’t required, many of our members find that it helps in deepening their commitment to practice.
+Below is an outline of the prerequisites, the student-teacher ceremony, and what Sensei asks of students going forward.

 Prerequisites